Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Otherwise, Pat will have to wait another 24 months!

 If the timing doesn’t work, Pat could consider other great rewards cards that earn flexible points.
-Like the Chase Sapphire Preferred, Capital One Venture card, or The Platinum Card® from American Express.
+Like the Chase Sapphire Preferred Card, Capital One Venture card, or The Platinum Card® from American Express.

 It’s also worth noting that currently, the Citi ThankYou Premier is NOT offering a sign-up bonus.
 So unless there’s another reason for wanting it, Pat might want to skip applying – for now anyway!